0.1Abstract

 Q4: Living Tradition

 What is the demonstrable continuity between this classical śāstric formulation and contemporary practice?
-Where is the tradition genuinely alive, and where is it a historical artefact?

 ~4000